Lyngbya majuscula

 Lyngbya majuscula is a species of filamentous cyanobacteria in the genus Lyngbya.
 It is named after the Dane Hans Christian Lyngbye.

 As a result of recent genetic analyses, several new genera were erected from the genus Lyngbya: e.g., Moorea, Limnoraphis, Okeania, Microseira, and Dapis.

-Almost 300 different secondary metabolites have been isolated from specimens identified as L. majuscula.
-However, most of these studies lack a molecular identification of the samples.
 Several specimens identified as L. majuscula and collected in marine tropical regions are now classified as members of the genera Okeania and Moorea.

-Antillatoxin and Kalkitoxin have been reported to be extracted from this microbe.
 L. majuscula is the cause of seaweed dermatitis.